-In-house VIP players are sourced directly through our own marketing channels.
+The majority of our VIP casino play are sourced directly through our own marketing channels.
 These in-house VIP players typically receive a commission and an allowance for hotel rooms, food and beverage based upon a percentage of their rolling chip turnover.
-We selectively grant credit to certain in-house VIP players whose level of play and financial resources meet our approval criteria.
+We selectively grant credit to certain inhouse VIP players whose level of play and financial resources meet our approval criteria.
+Alternately, our VIP clients may come under our gaming promoters' programs.
+In December 2021, the Group suspended VIP operations with our primary gaming promoters and subsequently terminated its contractual arrangements with such promoters.
+In addition, following the introduction of the Macau Gaming Law in June 2022, the Group has not had revenue sharing arrangements with any gaming promoters.
+Accordingly, the contribution of VIP operations with gaming promoters to our casino revenue was substantially reduced.